 Sharing the passion with the adventerous ones

-1) Saalbach: “Home of lässig” – Where the journey begins
+1) Saalbach: "Home of casual" - Where the journey begins

 Starting off with one of the biggest and modern areas in Austria – Skicircus Saalbach Hinterglemm Leogang Fieberbrunn.
-With 270 kilometres of slopes and 70 (!) lifts there are is a lot to do in the area, right at the border of Salzburg and Tyrol.
-But what really matters for us are the off-piste-playgrounds.
+With 270 kilometers of slopes and 70 (!) lifts there are a lot to do in the area, right at the border of Salzburg and Tyrol.
+But what really matters for us are the off-piste playgrounds.
 In Saalbach, the possibilities are seemingly endless.
-No wonder, that the largest freeriding series worldwide – the Freeride World Tour – recently had a stop right there.
+No wonder that the largest freeriding series worldwide - the Freeride World Tour - recently had a stop right there.
 Just like last year, Fieberbrunn will also host the contest this year from February 22nd to 28th 2019.
-For skiers who are not as advanced as the guys from the tour, the area also provides plenty of alternativ and easier backcountry runs.
-Check out all information at www.saalbach.com/de/winter/freeride!
+For skiers who are not as advanced as the guys from the tour, the area also provides plenty of alternative and easier backcountry runs.
+Check out all information at www.saalbach.com/de/winter/freeride !